skrulling/plan-buddy/README.md

 2. **Customize Your Plan:** Adjust the plan according to your weekly availability and preference for workout days.
 3. **Follow Your Plan:** Each week, you'll receive detailed instructions for every run, including pace, distance, and tips for success.

-## Contributing

-Interested in contributing to the Running Training Plan Generator?
-We welcome contributions of all kinds from developers, designers, and running enthusiasts.
-Check out our [contribution guidelines](CONTRIBUTION.md) for more information on how to get involved.

 ## Feedback

 We love hearing from our users!
 If you have any feedback, suggestions, or issues, please reach out to us via [GitHub issues](https://github.com/your-repo/plan-buddy/issues) or our community forum.